fresheneesz/bip-efficient-bitcoin-vaults/SAS-with-emulated-bbv-and-witness-secret.md

 ## Properties

 * In normal cases, only two transactions needed in total - one on each chain.
-* In failure cases, four transactions in total will be needed.
+* In failure cases, up to five transactions in total may be needed.
-* In normal cases, the transaction can be considered complete by both parties after 1 day (or whatever the smaller timeout is).
-No watching is needed after that time.
+* Alice can consider the transaction complete after 1 day.
+* Bob can only consider the transaction fully complete when he spends the `Bob Success` spend-path.
+Until then, Bob must watch the chain for Alice attempting to cheat.
-* Recovery for Alice does requires her seed *and* `bobSecret`, which complicates backup procedures and likely reduces their resilience.
+* Recovery for Bob and Alice both require `bobSecret`, which complicates backup procedures and likely reduces their resilience.
-* Alice must keep track of a secret for a period of time until either Bob sends the "ALTC to Alice" transaction (and it is confirmed) or until Alice sends the "Alice Revoke" transaction.
+* Alice must keep track of a `aliceSecret` for a period of time until either Bob sends the "ALTC to Alice" transaction (and it is confirmed) or until Alice sends the "Alice Revoke" transaction.
 In practice, this could take well under an hour (or some small fraction of whatever smaller timeout is chosen).

 ## Comparison to SAS without OP_BBV